pcingola/llms_from_dummies/README.md

 ### Part 4
 - Recap of previous tutorials
-- LLMs API: Roles
+- Prompt engineering
-- Prompts all the way down
+  - The prompt is the LLM's "API"
+  - Prompt length / information
+  - Why do oyu need "prompt engineering"
+  - Roles: system, user, assistant, function
-  - Prompt engineering techniques
+  - Prompt enginering techniques
-  - Zero-Shot
+    - Zero-shot
     - Few-Shot
     - Chain of thought
     - Tree of thought
+- Open API example (using `curl`)
+- Tools: Combining LLMs with external tools/functions
+  - Example from "Chain of thought"
-  - Function calls
+  - Function call (from OpenAI)
+  - Code example
-- LangChain
+- Frameworks: LangChain
-  - Key API concepts:
-  - `LLM`,  `Prompts`,  `Agents`, `Models`,`Chat`, `Context`, `Tools`
+  - Framework's abstractions
+  - Simple Code example
+  - LLMs, Prompt templates
-  - Output parser
+  - Output parsers
+  - Memory
+  - Chains
-  - Simple examples
+  - Tools
+  - Agents / Code example
+  - OpenAI functions / Code example
 - Vector databases
-  - Indexing documents using embeddings
+  - Why do we need them?
+  - Basic concepts
+  - Embedding vectors for document search
+  - Retreival-Augmented Generation
+  - Using LLMs with Vector Databases
+    - Refinement
+    - Map-Reduce
+- Quick review of scaling models in GPUs
+  - Single GPU
+  - Multiple GPUs: DDP, ZeRO, Pipeline-Parallelism, Naive Parallelism
+  - GPU usage Bubbles
-  -
+  - Tensor parallelism

+# Open LLama examples

+Running the Open LLama server / API examples.

+IMPORTANT:
+- This is supposed to be the directory where this repository is installed.
+Change to the appropriate location
+- We assume that a Python virtual environment is installed in the '.venv' directory